bryon82/Sail-a-dex/README.md

 * By default port names are visible, can be configured to be hidden until visited for the first time.
 * Notifications can be disabled.
 * Notification sound can be adjusted and disabled.
+* By default Miles sailied text is updated once moored at a port, this can be changed to be updated in real time.
 * All Logs can be disabled individually.
   **WARNING**: Disabling a previously enabled log and then saving the game will erase all previously saved log progress.